Frequently Asked Questions

 Can I have a campfire?
 Can I bring a propane fire?

 The Grand Fir Suite has a campfire pit with free firewood.
-Due to proximity to the trees there are not campfire pits at the other units.
+Due to proximity to the trees near the micro-cabins there are not campfire pits at the other units.
 Bringing a propane fire is sometimes an option depending on the forest fire risk.
 Please call ahead before bringing your propane fire.

 Where can I buy groceries?